Federal Office for the Protection of the Constitution: Overview

 Together with the Federal Intelligence Service and the Military Counterintelligence Service, the BfV is one of the three federal intelligence services.

 The BfV investigates efforts and activities directed against the federal level of Germany or transnational, in matters of foreign policy significance and at the request of a state authority for the protection of the constitution.
+The federal government has the right to issue instructions to the states in matters relating to the protection of the constitution if an attack on the "[...] constitutional order of the federation occurs."